Updated May 20, 2023

 Introduction to Adobe Photoshop Alternatives

-Photoshop is the first thing that appears in our mind when we think of image editing.
-Be it professionals or students in the creative field, everyone is aware of the features and benefits it brings to the table.
+Photoshop is the first thing that appears when we think of image editing.
+Whether professionals or students in the creative field, everyone knows the features and benefits it brings.
 The only problem is the huge cost required to purchase and use it in your system.
-For those who are looking for similar software for editing and manipulating images, we have listed below those applications that don’t cost much and can be a powerful design tool for your needs.
+For those looking for similar software for editing and manipulating images, we have listed below those applications that don’t cost much and can be a powerful design tool for your needs.

 What is Photoshop?

-List of Adobe Photoshop Alternatives
+Top 9 Adobe Photoshop Alternatives

 1. Affinity Photo

 Sketch is a flexible vector graphics application made particularly for designers offering them a flexible tool.
 It is good at working with multiple resolutions with vector shapes and infinite zoom features.
-For your designing needs, there are tools like primitive shapes, pencil, etc. The interface of Sketch is user-friendly and resembles with that of Adobe’s Photoshop and Illustrator.
-It features layers, gradient option, style presets and much more.
+For your design needs, there are tools like primitive shapes, pencils, etc. The interface of Sketch is user-friendly and resembles that of Adobe Photoshop and Illustrator.
+It features layers, gradient options, style presets, and much more.
 In addition, there are plenty of plugins available online for you to use in your project.